Literary heritage

 Poet Edward Thomas lived in the village of Steep from 1913 - 1916, taking inspiration from the countryside around him, while Flora Thompson, who came to Liphook in 1916, based her classic trilogy, Lark Rise to Candleford, on her observations of local natural history and rural life.

 Other famous literary figures connected with Hampshire include Thomas Hardy whose novels were set in an imaginary Wessex and 'Upper Wessex' on Hardy's map is Hampshire.
-Arthur Conan Doyle, author of Sherlock Holmes, lived in Portsmouth and is buried in Minstead churchyard in the New Forest.

-You can discover more about famous faces in Hampshire or follow in the footsteps of our local authors with our range of circular walks.
+You can discover more about famous faces in Hampshire or follow in the footsteps of our local authors with our range of walks.